PracHub

 • What was your role and scope?

-• What were the key metrics you tracked (North Star and input metrics)?
+• What key metrics did you track, including North Star and input metrics?

 2. Name two tech products and two non-tech products you admire.